ndisidore/presi-workers-as-translator/slides/opening.md

 class: text-center
 ---

-# What if every API spoke the same language?
+# What if every API was plug and play?

 <v-click>